MiguelCardoso19/ReelRadar/README.md

 # ReelRadar

-ReelRadar is a web app that helps you explore movies, TV shows, and celebrities.
+ReelRadar is a single page web app that helps you explore movies, TV shows, and celebrities.
 You can also register and log in for a personalized experience.
 Check out ReelRadar on the [demo Website](https://miguelcardoso19.github.io/ReelRadar/#/).

 ![ReelRadar Landing Page](https://github.com/MiguelCardoso19/ReelRadar/blob/demo/landingpage.jpg)